second-state/wasm-learning/nodejs/rsa_example/README.md

 # The RSA encryption and decryption example

 In this example, we demonstrate how to exchange complex data types between Rust and JavaScript using JSON strings.
-We will also show the performance advantages of Rust over JavaScript.

 ## Set up